skip to content

 Assessors: 4 weeks before the examination.

-Should any concerns arise about possible conflicts of interest, advice or requests for permission under exceptional circumstances should be sought directly from the Education and Student Policy Section.
+Should any concerns arise about possible conflicts of interest, advice or requests for permission under exceptional circumstances should be sought directly from the Education, Quality and Policy Office.

 The General Board's full guidance notes on the appointment of External Examiners can be found here.